 Pursuant to NYSE rule 802.01C, a company is considered to be below compliance standards if the average closing price of a security as reported on the consolidated tape is less than \$1.00 over a consecutive 30 trading-day period.
 We received a letter from the NYSE dated January 6, 2022, notifying us that we were below the foregoing compliance standard.
 Pursuant to NYSE rule 802.01C, once notified, a company must bring its share price and average share price back above \$1.00 within six months following receipt of the notification.
-If on the last trading day of any calendar month during the cure period the company has a closing share price of at least \$1.00 over the 30 trading-day period ending on the last trading day of that month, then the company can regain compliance at any time during the six-month cure period.
-In the event that at the expiration of the six-month cure period, both a \$1.00 closing share price on the last trading day of the cure period and a \$1.00 average closing share price over the 30 trading-day period ending on the last trading of the six-month cure period are not attained, the NYSE will commence suspension and delisting procedures.
+If on the last trading day of any calendar month during the cure period the company has a closing share price of at least \$1.00 and an average closing share price of at least \$1.00 over the 30 trading-day period ending on the last trading day of that month, then the company can regain compliance at any time during the sixmonth cure period.
+In the event that at the expiration of the six-month cure period, both a \$1.00 closing share price on the last trading day of the cure period and a \$1.00 average closing share price over the 30 trading-day period ending on the last trading day of the cure period are not attained, the NYSE will commence suspension and delisting procedures.
 To address this issue, we are monitoring the market conditions of our listed securities and are still considering our options.
 There can be no assurance that we can cure the price deficiency in time to regain compliance.